 - If you want to track a process: use a pipeline.
-This worksheet will help you plan out your pipeline structure.

 - If you want to tag or categorize people: groups are usually the best way to go here.
 This tutorial will show you how to use groups in your account.

 - If you want to collect specific types of information: custom fields are your friend.
 If the information you want to store is related to the processes you track in your pipelines, you can create a custom pipeline field.
 If the information you want to store relates to all or most of your records, regardless of whether or not they are in a pipeline, you can create a custom contact or company field.

 Think about your reporting needs.
 If you plan on pulling a report based on a certain step or piece of info in your process, then you’ll need customized statuses and fields to track those data points.
 Want to pull a report of all of your leads who are interested in a specific product?
 Then you’ll need a custom field to track what your leads are interested in!

 Consider your team.
 If you’re not the only person using your CRM, you’ll need to train your team on any new customizations you create.
 Make sure to schedule time to give your team a demo of your new pipeline, or create detailed documentation.
 You can always contact your CRM Coach if you want to record a screen sharing call!

 Change terms to match your own lingo.
 The default pipeline that every CRM account starts with refers to "leads" and "prospects".
 Prefer the term "potential customer" instead?
 Then edit your pipeline and status names to match!